-Depth is not necessarily about the level of the information; it's more about the encounter you have with the information.
+Bible study participants often say they want indepth Bible study opportunities.
+Depth is not necessarily about the level of the information; it's more about the encounter you have with the biblical text.
 That is to say, depth isn't achieved by including a certain number of Greek and Hebrew verbs.
 Rather, it's achieved by providing an encounter with biblical truth that engages people in every area of life — spirit, emotion, intellect, and even body.

 The only way to create such an atmosphere is to have first encountered that truth yourself in a way that engages your whole person.
 Once you've been there yourself, you can lead others to do the same.

 I put together these seven steps I use for Bible study preparation.
 I'm not assuming these are universal, but they have helped me organize my time and hopefully make my teaching style engaging, relevant, and self-revelatory.
 So here you go:

 1. Read the biblical text.

 This should probably go without saying, but I would recommend reading the text upwards of 10 times.
 And reading in such a way as to enter it.
 To smell, see, and taste what is happening in the text.
 This should take about half an hour.

 I take a blank sheet of paper and ask every single question I can think of about the text, even if I know the answers.
 I ask about the names of people, what they mean, where else they appear in Scripture, who their family is, what their nationality is, and so on.
 Do this with every element, including what specific words mean, where else they are found in the Bible, and what different biblical authors mean by them.
 Don't worry about answering the questions at this point; just raise them.